NiallOswald/mfc-numerics-a/README.md

 $ chmod +x plot_all.sh
 ```

-Alternatively, you can run the script with only read permission by passing it as an argument to the `sh` command:
+Alternatively, you can run the script with read-only permissions by passing it as an argument to the `sh` command:
 ```
 $ sh plot_all.sh
 ```